scholarslab/demos/_texts/q-text-mining.md

 ## **Government Documents corpus**
 The Government Documents corpus provides easy access to a collection of public domain relevant government documents, including a variety of document types, such as speeches, testimonies, laws, and hearing transcripts.

+As an example, we give an analysis of the themes in different types of documents in 1998 Copyright Term Extension Act.
+By using word frequency or topic modeling tools for analyzing the dominant themes in each type of document.
+The expected outcomes are, for example, in *speeches*, maybe the **fair** and **unfair** are mentioned many times, while in *hearing transcripts*, maybe the **professional** this adjective is mentioned many times, ect.

+Data source: congressional records online

 ### **S.505 - Sonny Bono Copyright Term Extension Act**

 #### Cirrus